facebookresearch/EgocentricUserAdaptation/README.md

 - any observed clip annotations within those boundaries `(verb_label, noun_label)`
 - a list of `num_future_actions` clip annotations (including labels and boundaries), these are extracted directly from the annotations in the 5-min video-clip based on order of `action_idx`.

+OPEN QUESTION: HOW GO FROM ONE VIDEO TO NEXT?
+(So how are the videos sampled, not the clips within the vids?)

 ## Experiment scripts
 See [exps](exps) for scripts per experiment, each attached with specific config file.